fazleh2010/term-a-llod-demo/README.md

 ```
 docker pull elahi/term-a-llod:latest
 ```
-2. Run the docker container on your machine
+2. Run the image as a container
 ```
 docker run -p 8080:8080 -it elahi/term-a-llod:latest
 ```